paysera/util-raml-code-generator/tests/CodeGenerator/Fixtures/expected/transfer/README.md

 Please use only one authentication mechanism, provided by `Paysera`.

-Now, that you have instance of `TransferClient`, you can use it:
+Now, that you have instance of `TransferClient`, you can use following methods
+### Methods

 Sign the transfer, even if no funds available.

 ```php